insert alt tag

 Number 3: Loose Compass

-If you have a naked airframe you will be well aware of how important your is.
+If you have a naked airframe you will be well aware of how important your DJI Compass (otherwise known as the GPS unit) is.
 Those of you with a Phantom don't really have to worry too much as its hidden securely inside and can't be knocked.
 If however your GPS is on a stalk, your most important pre-flight check is going to be centred around that compass.
-You need to make sure its stuck safely in place and that the arrow is pointing dead forward.
-DJI Wookong M GPS V2 If your compass were to come off mid flight your stick inputs would no longer send the rig where you anticipated.
+You need to make sure its stuck safely in place and that the arrow is pointing dead forward. wkmgps_01.jpg DJI Wookong M GPS V2 If your compass were to come off mid flight your stick inputs would no longer send the rig where you anticipated.
 Ultimately the flight control would get confused and you would be lucky to make a crash landing whilst in GPS mode.
 If you are unlucky enough to experience this your immediate reaction should be to switch to manual flight mode (not ATTI) and make as safe a landing as is possible.

 Number 4: Flying Where You Shouldn’t.

 Flying in areas of high magnetic interference is something you should strive to avoid.
 High voltage power lines, TV Masts and radio transmitters are all things to avoid.
 Areas of intense WiFi activity are also best to give a miss.
-We recommend you check out your surroundings on Google maps before you fly and invest in a to check your flight control frequency (usually 2.4Ghz and 5.8Ghz for the Phantom Vision) is nice and clear.
+We recommend you check out your surroundings on Google maps before you fly and invest in a spectrum analyser to check your flight control frequency (usually 2.4Ghz and 5.8Ghz for the Phantom Vision) is nice and clear.

 Number 5: Flat Batteries.

 We really shouldn't have to tell you this one.
 Unfortunately though, people still get it wrong when it comes to LiPo's.
-Around 20% fuel level on a is about the optimum level you should not dip below.
+Around 20% fuel level on a LiPo battery is about the optimum level you should not dip below.
 Even if you have a battery at 35% we wouldn't recommend starting a new flight with this.
 Likewise, when it comes to new batteries, you should try and run them in for the first 5 or so flights by depleting them down to 40% and no more.
-If you have traditional batteries, you should always use a to look after your LiPos.
+If you have traditional batteries, you should always use a digital battery capacity checker to look after your LiPos.